Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 ## 5. Install Kubernetes FPGA Plugin

-Here we only have one node (master), and plan to deploy the FPGA plug on this node, to enable this configuration, we need to configure the control plan node.
+If you only have one node (master), and plan to deploy the FPGA plugin on this node, to enable this configuration, we need to configure the control plane node.

 ### Control plane node isolation